A closed-form filter for binary time series: Filtering, prediction and smoothing

 Since the \textsc{sun} is closed under marginalization and linear combinations, it follows from Theorem \ref{thm:JointSmoothing} that the smoothing distribution for any combination of states is still a \textsc{sun}.
-In particular, direct application of the results in \citet[][Chapter 7.1.2]{azzalini_2013} provides the marginal smoothing distribution for any state $\btheta_t$ reported in Corollary \ref{cor:MarginalSmoothing}. \begin{Corollary} Under model \eqref{eq1}--\eqref{eq2}, the marginal smoothing distribution at time $t$ is
+In particular, direct application of the results in \citet[][Sect.~7.1.2]{azzalini_2013} yields the marginal smoothing distribution for any state $\btheta_t$ reported in Corollary \ref{cor:MarginalSmoothing}.